AmbientRun/Ambient/docs/src/reference/ember.md

 All Ambient embers must have an `ambient.toml` manifest that describes their functionality.
 This format is in flux, but is inspired by Rust's `Cargo.toml`.

-At present, dependencies are _not_ supported, but this will change in future.

 ## WebAssembly

 All `.wasm` components in the `build/{client, server}` directory will be loaded for the given target, regardless of provenance.
 The `.wasm` filenames must be snake-case ASCII identifiers, like the `id` in the manifest.